 It might not seem like great business-sense for me to tell you where you can find other counsellors listed, but it does make ethical sense.
 There are many counsellors and different types of counselling available so you can afford to be choosy - this is someone you will be sharing deeply personal and difficult thoughts… Continue reading Where I am listed (and where you can find other counsellors)

 In 2017 in the UK, men were three times more likely to die by suicide than women, with men aged 45 to 49 having the highest rate of death by suicide.
 (Samaritans) Stigma around mental and emotional health still exists, particularly for men who are surrounded by messages such as "man up", "boys don't cry",… Continue reading Starting the Conversation with Mates in Mind

-Private Practice Walking therapy, around Faversham I offer outdoor and walking therapy in and around Faversham, Kent.You can choose to have sessions in the woods in Dunkirk, or at the beach at Seasalter.
+Private Practice Walking therapy, around Faversham I offer outdoor and walking therapy in and around Faversham, Kent.You can choose to have sessions in the woods in Dunkirk, along the creek in Faversham, or at the beach at Seasalter.
 We can also talk about alternative outdoor spaces to have our sessions.
-I am happy to work flexibly to suit your own… Continue reading Where you can find me
+I am happy to work… Continue reading Where you can find me

 Much as I like sharing images of ferns and seeds, it's probably more helpful for you to see who I am if you are considering counselling with me.
 I am an integrative counsellor, which means I draw on different counselling concepts and adapt our sessions to suit your needs and the issues you want to… Continue reading Hello!
 I’m Louise and this is me.